 Athletes involved in power sports have both strong and weak muscle groups, which is determined by individual parameters and genetics.
 But there are patterns that apply to almost all athletes.
 Namely, underdeveloped legs.
 To level this disadvantage, it is especially important to pump an ankle.

 In this article, we will look at calf exercises and find out how they work.
 You will receive answers to questions about why calves need special attention and whether only running is enough to build them.

 General information and anatomy

 The calf muscles are often forgotten in the early training stages, trying to work out the chest, arms and back.
-As a result, exercises for calf are postponed or are rarely performed, which leads to a lack of progress.
+As a result, for the calf are postponed or are rarely performed, which leads to a lack of progress.

 This situation is associated with the features of the anatomy of this muscle group:

 - The calf includes a huge amount of small muscles.

 - The calves are predisposed to prolonged stress (they work constantly when walking).